sjrodahl/ent3r-gp/README.md

 # ent3r-gp

-## Set up procect using docker-compose
+## Set up project using docker-compose

 - Clone the repo and navigate to its root folder.
 - Run the following commands: